CORDEX-be2/ValEnsPy/docs/getting_started/quick-overview.rst

 For standard datasets, ValEnsPy has built in input processors but users can also easily define their own input processors.

 Gathering and loading the data is done by the `Manager` class, which creates a catalog of all available datasets and utilizes `intake-esm <https://intake-esm.readthedocs.io/en/latest/>`_ to make that data searchable and loadable.

-The creation of the catalog is semi-automatic, i.e. only the base directory and a pattern for the files need to be specified.
-On shared shared machines this could only have to be done once after which the catalog can be used by all users.
-The catalog is stored in a `yaml` file and can be easily shared with others.
-The catalog is then used to load the data into xarray DataSets or DataTrees.
+The creation of the catalog is semi-automatic, i.e. only the base directory and a pattern for the files need to be specified and can be shared with others using the same computing infrastructure.
+The catalog is then used to search for and load the user required data into xarray DataSets or DataTrees.
 When loading the data, the `Manager` class also applies a set of pre-processing steps to each respective dataset through the aformentioned `InputConvertors`.

 Processing
 ^^^^^^^^^^

 The processing component enables users to apply the required processing steps to the data.
 These are a combination of simple xarray operations time selection, masking and more complex operations like regridding and calculating indicators.
-Where required ValEnsPy extends existing processing functionality in particular to support the new xarray DataTree structure.
+Where required ValEnsPy extends existing processing functionality, in particular to support the new xarray DataTree structure.

 Diagnostics
 ^^^^^^^^^^^